 Acknowledgement: The picture of Octavia Hill is from a Drawing by Edward Clifford, 1877.
 Sourced from Wikimedia Commons this illustration is said to be in the public domain because it was published (or registered with the U.S. Copyright Office) before January 1, 1923.

-How to cite this piece: Smith, Mark K. (2008) ‘Octavia Hill: housing, space and social reform’, the encyclopaedia of informal education. [www.infed.org/thinkers/octavia_hill.htm]
+How to cite this piece: Smith, Mark K. (2008, 2020) ‘Octavia Hill: housing, space and social reform’, The encyclopedia of pedagogy and informal education. [www.infed.org/thinkers/octavia_hill.htm]

 Last Updated on